grafana/pyroscope/docs/sources/deploy-kubernetes/_index.md

 ---
 aliases:
   - /docs/phlare/latest/operators-guide/deploy-kubernetes/
+  - /docs/phlare/latest/deploy-kubernetes/
-description: Learn how to get started with Grafana Phlare using the Helm chart.
+description: Learn how to get started with Pyroscope using the Helm chart.
 menuTitle: Deploy on Kubernetes
-title: Deploy Grafana Phlare using the Helm chart
+title: Deploy Pyroscope using the Helm chart
 weight: 50
 ---

-# Deploy Grafana Phlare using the Helm chart
+# Deploy Pyroscope using the Helm chart

-The [Helm](https://helm.sh/) chart allows you to configure, install, and upgrade Grafana Phlare within a Kubernetes cluster.
+The [Helm](https://helm.sh/) chart allows you to configure, install, and upgrade Pyroscope within a Kubernetes cluster.

 ## Before you begin